Module Code: POU44040

 - Debate whether or not external aid has helped or hindered African states

-- Analyze the debates on gender, health and HIV/AIDS and what they tell us about future development trajectories
+- Analyze the debates on gender, environmental crisis, migration and pandemics and what they tell us about future development trajectories

 - Be able to critique readings, analyze evidence and construct arguments